Cardiology

 Rhythm and conduction disorders

-It is a pathology linked to the abnormal variation in the rhythm of heartbeats, which disrupts its functioning.
+This is a pathology linked to abnormal variation in the rhythm of the heartbeats, which disrupts its function.
 These disorders can be of varying severity.

 Valve pathologies

-Heart valve pathologies refer to a dysfunction of the heart valves, which disrupts intracardiac blood flow and can result in a short and weak breath on a daily basis.
+Heart valve pathologies refer to a dysfunction of the heart valves, which disrupts intracardiac blood flow and can result in a short, weak heart murmur on a daily basis.

 Cardiomyopathies

-Cardiomyopathies (or myocardiopathies) correspond to a group of diseases that affect the myocardium, in other words the heart muscle that allows the heart to carry out its pumping mission.
+Cardiomyopathies (or myocardiopathies) correspond to a group of diseases that affect the myocardium, in other words the heart muscle that allows the heart to perform its pumping function.
 Thus, by altering the muscle tone of the heart, cardiomyopathies prevent the heart from functioning normally, and therefore from circulating blood throughout the body.

 Atherosclerosis

-Atherosclerosis is a disease of the vessels whose caliber decreases due to the accumulation of lipids in the walls.
+Atherosclerosis is a disease of the blood vessels in which the diameter decreases due to the accumulation of lipids in the walls.

 High blood pressure

-This pathology accelerates heart fatigue by increasing the work of the heart muscle which, as it grows, becomes less efficient.
+This condition accelerates heart fatigue by increasing the workload of the heart muscle, which, as it enlarges, becomes less efficient.
 This disease is one of the first risk factors for cardiovascular disease and stroke.

-Coronary heart disease is a disease that affects the arteries whose function is to supply the heart with blood.
+Coronary artery disease is a condition that affects the arteries that supply blood to the heart.
 It is often associated with atherosclerosis, a buildup of plaques inside the walls of the arteries.
 Thus, this accumulation gradually narrows the interior of the arteries and slows the flow of blood.

 Peripheral vascular disease

-Peripheral vascular disease results in decreased blood flow to arteries in the trunk, arms, and legs.
+Peripheral vascular disease is characterized by a decrease in blood flow to the arteries of the trunk, arms, and legs.

 Cerebrovascular disease

-Finally, in collaboration with neurology, cardiology treats cerebrovascular pathologies.
+Finally, in collaboration with neurology, cardiology treats cerebrovascular diseases.